 As disasters resulting from natural hazards become more prevalent in the state of California, the purpose of this fund is to provide a centralized opportunity for funders to invest in disaster relief, recovery and resilience through community foundations – trusted intermediaries who are deeply connected to affected communities.

 Community foundations are uniquely positioned to lead and support their communities when disaster strikes – and for many years afterward.
 They are purpose-built to get resources where they are needed most in a crisis, and to adapt quickly to changing needs on the ground.
 They have deep knowledge of their community’s needs, and strong trust-based relationships with local nonprofits, government, community leaders and donors.

 Community foundations are tax–exempt, nonprofit, autonomous, publicly supported philanthropic institutions that exist to “build community wealth” and serve as hubs of local giving and local impact.
 They have official public charity status and can engage in both grant making and direct charitable activities.

-This fund will support the relief, recovery and resilience for natural hazard events in communities across the state of California.
-Through a statewide coalition of community foundations, funds will:
+This fund supports the relief, recovery and resilience for natural hazard events in communities across the state of California through a statewide coalition of community foundations.
+Key objectives include: